 The longicorn beetle (Family Cerambycidae) Glenea aluensis occurs

 in the Solomon Islands, although neither G. aluensis nor

-They are associated with poorly managed cocoa under heavy
+They are associated with poorly managed cocoa under heavy shade or near

-any control because control is very difficult.
-These pests are big beetles
+control is very difficult.

-beetles lay their eggs on the trunk.
+The beetles lay their eggs on the trunk.

 The trunk may be ring barked and die.
-Signs of

-oil, 12 litres of water 16 mL wetting agent.
+of white oil, 12 litres of water 16 mL wetting agent.

 23.1.6 Giant African Snail